The silent and peaceful – Sherwin Williams Stardew has taken over Instagram, Facebook, and Pinterest as of late.

 Stardew in Kitchens

 Let your cabinets shine bright in SW Ice Cube.

 If you have a large and spacious kitchen – using this paint color is definitely good to go!

-On the other hand, you can pair it with a gray backdrop, black or brown granite or marble countertop, and chrome or nickel finish fixtures, drawers, and pull handles!
+On the other hand, you can pair it with a gray backdrop, black or dark or light brown granite or marble countertop, and chrome or nickel finish fixtures, drawers, and pull handles!